-The focus of the JSK Fund is providing opportunities for young people from a range of backgrounds so that they may contribute to their communities in a
+The focus of the JSK Fund is providing opportunities for young people from a range of backgrounds so that they may contribute to their communities in a positive way.

-1. Indigenous Scholarships for the Aurora Internship Project
+1. Scholarships for the Aurora Internship Project

 The Aurora Project arranges for law and social science students to undertake internships with indigenous organisations.